QueenKopaki/Tides-of-The-Empire/Readme.txt

 Completely overhaul the galactic events displays to also display separate local influences and events and implement a way for it to log and "remember" events so time can progress (rotations) and stuff can take effect properly.

+Overhaul the factions and reputation system to have many more factions and standings.

+More faction themed ores, items, weapons, alloys, ships, vehicles, blueprints, an crafting.

+Implement tiered crafting stations/workbenches and ship and vehicle manufacturing plants with a full crafting system overhaul.

 Rework encounter system to fully work and display subzones and quest zones relevant to a planet (Some quests are impossible to complete).

 Completely overhaul the romance system and remove redundant weapons (Currently in a more tech demo state for testing and messing around with).